soltaniehha/Business-Analytics-Toolbox/01-Cloud-Computing/README.md

 `create-self-stopping-micro-instance.txt` script creates an f1-micro instance named **micro-auto** that will stop itself once the user is logged out to bring in cost-saving benefits.

-## Instructions on Creating the Instance & Installation
+## Instructions on Creating the Instance & RStudio Server Installation

 Scripts above need to be run in the Cloud Shell.
 But before executing them you would need to update the "--project" argument.
 Simply replace `<PROJECT-ID>` with your project ID.
 Please note that project ID is not necessarily the same as project name.